KQM-git/TCL/characters/pyro/thoma.md

 {% tab title="C1" %}
 ### A Comrade's Duty

-When a character protected by Thoma's own Blazing Barrier (Thoma excluded) is attacked, Thoma's own Blazing Blessing CD is decreased by 3s, while his own Crimson Ooyoroi's CD is decreased by 3s.
+When a character protected by Thoma's own **Blazing Barrier** (Thoma excluded) is attacked, Thoma's own **Blazing Blessing** CD is decreased by 3s, while his own **Crimson Ooyoroi**'s CD is decreased by 3s.
 This effect can be triggered once every 20s.
 {% endtab %}

 {% tab title="C2" %}
 ### A Subordinate's Skills

-Crimson Ooyoroi's duration is increased by 3s.
+**Crimson Ooyoroi**'s duration is increased by 3s.
 {% endtab %}

 {% tab title="C3" %}
 ### Fortified Resolve

-Increases the Level of Blazing Blessing by 3.
+Increases the Level of **Blazing Blessing** by 3.
 Maximum upgrade level is 15.
 {% endtab %}

 {% tab title="C4" %}
 ### Long-Term Planning

-After using Crimson Ooyoroi, 15 Energy will be restored to Thoma.
+After using **Crimson Ooyoroi**, 15 Energy will be restored to Thoma.
 {% endtab %}

 {% tab title="C5" %}
 ### Raging Wildfire

-Increases the Level of Crimson Ooyoroi by 3.
+Increases the Level of **Crimson Ooyoroi** by 3.
 Maximum upgrade level is 15.
 {% endtab %}

 {% tab title="C6" %}
 ### Burning Heart

-When a Blazing Barrier is obtained or refreshed, the DMG dealt by all party members' Normal, Charged, and Plunging Attacks is increased by 15% for 6s.
+When a **Blazing Barrier** is obtained or refreshed, the DMG dealt by all party members' Normal, Charged, and Plunging Attacks is increased by 15% for 6s.
 {% endtab %}
 {% endtabs %}